mmbman/Katagiri/1986-03-08-Triple-Treasure-Lecture-1.md

 ### Summary

-Taking refuge in the Triple Treasure – buddha, dharma, and sangha – is the foundation of the Buddhist Precepts and Buddhist practice. *Buddha* is the universe, *dharma* is the teaching from the universe, and *sangha* is the community that makes the universe and its teaching alive in their lives. *Taking refuge* is spiritual communion with Buddha, which is interactive appeal and response with the universe.
-We need to awaken to the depth of existence, and transmit that awakening to future generations.
-To do this, we must accept others’ lives as the content of our lives.
+Taking refuge in the Triple Treasure – buddha, dharma, and sangha – is the foundation of the Buddhist Precepts and Buddhist practice. *Buddha* is awareness or the universe, *dharma* is the teaching of the universe, and *sangha* is the community that makes the universe and its teaching alive in their lives. *Taking refuge* is spiritual communion with Buddha, which is interactive appeal and response with the universe.
+We need to awaken to the depth of existence, and transmit that awakening to future generations; to do this, we must accept others’ lives as the content of our lives.
 The nature of prayer and the meaning of legendary Bodhisattvas is also discussed, with reference to the *Lotus Sutra*.
 Also, there is some clarification of what *ritual* means in Buddhism.

 ### Transcript